ramesh-suryaneni/cdc-fraud-detection/README.md

 ## scenario

-assume 3 transactions happened in less duration
+assume 3 transactions happened in short time span
 1. transaction1: user used credit card for 20000 in Hyderabad
 2. transaction2: user used credit card for 300000 in Banglore
 3. transaction3: user used credit card for 40000 in Delhi